-After flooding along the Mississippi River and tornadoes in the southeast and midwest, the Federal Trade Commission reminds consumers that scams often follow disasters.
-The nation’s consumer protection agency warns consumers about urgent appeals for charitable donations, and cautions residents in stricken areas about fraudulent home repair offers.
+In the wake of Hurricane Sandy, the Federal Trade Commission reminds consumers that scams often follow disasters.
+The nation’s consumer protection agency warns people about urgent appeals for charitable donations, and cautions residents in stricken areas about fraudulent home repair offers.

 - Donate to charities you know and trust.
 Be alert for charities that seem to have sprung up overnight.

-- If youre solicited for a donation, ask if the caller is a paid fundraiser, who they work for, and the percentage of your donation that will go to the charity and to the fundraiser.
-If you dont get a clear answer or if you dont like the answer you get consider donating to a different organization.
+- Ask if the caller is a paid fundraiser, who they work for, and what percentage of your donation goes to the charity and to the fundraiser.
+If you don’t get a clear answer — or if you don’t like the answer you get — consider donating to a different organization.

 - Do not give out personal or financial information – including your credit card or bank account number – unless you know the charity is reputable.

 - Never send cash: you can’t be sure the organization will receive your donation, and you won’t have a record for tax purposes.

 - Check out a charity before you donate.
 Contact the Better Business Bureau’s Wise Giving Alliance at www.give.org.

-Fraudsters aim at disaster-affected areas, hoping to cash in on property owners’ insurance settlements and federal government relief.
-Home and business owners who are considering whether to hire a contractor should:
+Fraudsters target disaster-affected areas, hoping to cash in on property owners’ insurance settlements and financial relief from the federal government.
+Home and business owners who need to hire a contractor should:

 - Check the contractor’s identification and references.